 In the example below you can see an income statement and its components like revenue and expenses, and what kind of expenses a company had during one year.

 Cash flow statement

-A cash flow statement is a budget summary that gives a complete vision of all the money flows of a company, including internal and external sources.
+A cash flow statement is another key for financial management of your business.
+It’s a budget summary that gives a complete vision of all the money flows of a company, including internal and external sources.
 It also includes payments or investments that a company makes during a certain period of time.

 An organization’s fiscal allows investors to see all the transactions that were made, where the money went and how successful it was.